 How can we make a chart that works for both of us?

 Simple.
 I’ve pulled together a variety of amounts of money that add up to $1,000.
-This chart allows you to pick and choose the best amount of money to line up with the kind of week you’re having.
+This chart allows you to pick and choose the right amount of money for the kind of week you’re having.
+And the Bingo style of the chart makes it way more fun to use!

 How to Use This Money Saving Chart